Read first: Understanding how TradeGecko syncs data with your WooCommerce store

 With the installation complete, TradeGecko will now be your business’ master of inventory.
 TradeGecko will update your WooCommerce products whenever there are changes made to stock levels, prices or product information.

 If your store has a large number of products (>10,000 variants), it may take between 3-6 hours for the import process to complete.
-Do not change any settings until the import process has completed - you will receive an email when the import is completed.
+Do not change any settings until the import process has completed - you will receive an email when the import is complete.

 Step 3 of 3: Reviewing & Testing your Integration Settings